Fisherman-s-Friend/text-tutor/README.md

 A new box will then appear with the processed text.
 Upon hovering over individual words, additional information such as Part-of-Speech tags and grammatical function will be displayed.

 For additional information - such as translation or rephrasing of (parts of) sentences, as well as getting definitions and synonyms for individual words - the text on which the action should be performed needs to be selected in the **input window**.
 Upon doing that, a context menu will appear (in case it does not, it can be prompted to open by right-clicking), where the desired action can be performed by hovering over it.
-In order to close the context menu, hovering over "Hide" is needed.
+In order to close the context menu, hover over "Hide".